git-hub-albert-guo769/Swift_Bot_LED_Game/README.md

    A B X Y
    ```
 4. If you repeat the sequence correctly, you earn a point and the sequence grows by one new random colour.
 5. The game continues until you make a mistake.
-On game over a celebration routine is shown and your final score is printed.
+On game over a celebration routine is shown and your final score is shown.

 ---